As an official innovation partner of hedgehog lab, Northumbrian Water are one company tackling challenges more actively than most in the market.

-Ben recently caught up with Martin Jackson in his podcast, Talking Utilities, to discuss topics such as how the Amazon Echo is opening up new channels for customer engagement in the industry.
-He's now caught up with Martin once more to get more of an insight into how the organisation has embedded a culture of innovation, to find out what other technologies are on their radar and learn more about the company's ambition to become a disruptor other company's follow.
+After catching up with Martin Jackson in our Talking Utilities podcast to discuss topics such as how the Amazon Echo is opening up new channels for customer engagement in the industry, we've now chatted with Martin once more to get more of an insight into how the organisation has embedded a culture of innovation, find out what other technologies are on their radar and learn more about the company's ambition to become a disruptor other company's follow.

 Martin: I always wanted to be an inventor as a child, spending many hours at the kitchen table making things from household items.
 I loved the idea that I could take mundane everyday objects and combine them into something that had a greater purpose.
 It gave me a real buzz to see people’s reactions, and although I have moved on from toilet tubes and cereal boxes, I still get that same feeling today when we create a technology-based solution that delivers real value for our customers.